 This money is held by a third party, not the seller.
 It doesn't just go into the seller's bank account or pocket.
-Instead, it's held in an escrow account by the Title Company or Selling Agents Broker Trust Account.
+Instead, it's held in an escrow account by my company.

 Some buyers get concerned that this money is at risk if something goes wrong.
 It isn't.
 Unless, of course, you do something really bad, like break the terms of the contract.
 But you, and your money, are protected in many ways, and if the deal doesn't close, that money will be returned to you.